blockfrost/blockfrost.dev/docs/overview/settings/access-filters.md

 - Keep your API key (`project_id`) secure.
 Avoid placing it in client-side code, like JavaScript on a webpage or within mobile apps.
 Instead, route all Blockfrost requests via your server or through a proxy.

-- Wherever you can, use IP and Origin-based filters.
-Enable access only to those endpoints your project truly needs.
+- Wherever you can, use IP and Origin-based filters and enable access only to those endpoints your project truly needs.

 - Create a new project for each application.
 This lets you to tailor access filters to each application's specific needs.